Sabra Jones: Directing

 Sabra Jones has directed nearly 80 productions, many with the Greensboro Arts Alliance and Residency.
 Her most recent directing credits include The Sound of Music (2012), The Music Man (2013), The Miracle Worker (2014), Hamlet (2015), and To Kill a Mockingbird (2016).
 Her shows with the Greensboro Arts Alliance and Residency have been called "absolutely delightful", "bold", and "high quality".

-Her production of To Kill a Mockingbird (2016) starring Sean Haberle, Tony nominee Marla Schaffel, and Tony nominee Katheryn Meisle, was so high regarded that local papers termed it "a masterpiece" and the Rev. Richard Fenn of Princeton Theological Seminary called it "liturgy" because of its beauty.
+Her production of To Kill a Mockingbird (2016), starring Sean Haberle, Tony nominee Marla Schaffel, and Tony nominee Katheryn Meisle, was so highly regarded that local papers termed it "a masterpiece" and the Rev. Richard Fenn of Princeton Theological Seminary called it "liturgy" because of its beauty.

-Sabra directed The Children's Hour at Marymount College in Purchase New York.
-She is presently tagged to direct the world premier of Bernard Pomerance's only unpublished play Miranda, which concerns Prospero and an adult Miranda after their return to Italy from the Island in The Tempest by Shakespeare, as well as the founding of America and the fate of Powhatan tribes at the hands of British settlers.
+Sabra directed The Children's Hour at Marymount College in Purchase, New York.
+She is presently tagged to direct the world premier of Bernard Pomerance's only unpublished play, Miranda.
+It explores the fictional lives of Prospero and an adult Miranda after their return to Italy from the Island in The Tempest by Shakespeare, as well as the founding of America and the fate of Powhatan tribes at the hands of British settlers.